nathwill/chef-systemd/README.md

  - [systemd docs][docs]
  - [Lennart's blog series][blog]

-We also provide reference [documentation](resources.md) for this cookbook's resources.
+We also recommend taking a look at the test cookbook, which doubles as usage examples.

 ## Overview